SeryiBaran/useUseful.js/README.md

 ## List of functions
 Template:

 - `UXxx` - description of module
+  - `xxx` - description of module.module
+    - ...
       - `xxx` - description of function
         - `xxx` - description of argument

 ---